 Bachelor’s in urban and regional planning degree programs focus on topics such as land use, community development, housing, economic development, and historic preservation.
 Though the degree can qualify graduates for some entry-level positions in these fields, most bachelor of urban and regional planning students will go on to pursue a master’s in the field, as most positions require an advanced degree.
 When selecting an undergraduate program, it’s important to choose carefully since the quality of the school may affect your ability to get into a good graduate school.
 Of course, value is always an important consideration as well.
-In this ranking, we explore the 20 top value bachelor’s in urban and regional planning degree programs for 2017.
+In this ranking, we explore the 20 top value urban planning bachelor’s degree programs, including one urban planning degree online.

 • Under $30,000 – 1 point

 • 70% – 2 points